itsdotnickscott/Periodic-Tables-Documentation/README.md

 ---

 ## *(3.X - Optional) Form validation*
 While we're still working on this form, I think it's important for the form to show an error if fields are left blank.
-I won't go in-depth about my process, since it isn't connecte to a certain test, but you can check out how I did it here.
+I won't go in-depth about my process, since it isn't connected to a certain test, but you can check out how I did it here.
 ```javascript
 function handleSubmit(event) {
 	event.preventDefault();